-ENG 606.
-TECHNICAL WRITING.
-Theory of and practice in the presentation of technical information for various disciplines.
-3

-ENG 610.
+- ENG 601.
+METHODS FOR LITERARY RESEARCH.
+Advanced analytical writing, theoretical approaches, and research methods designed primarily for graduate studies in literature.
+3 (SUM) Online - ENG 610.
 ADVANCED METHODS, ETHICS, AND LAW.
 This course will involve research in and the application of educational theory, ethics, and law in the methods of teaching in the secondary ELA classroom; integrated clinical experiences.
-3 (S) Online
+3 (S) Online - ENG 680.

-ENG 642.
-NEO-CLASSICISM.
-Criticism, satire, essay, and poetry of the English Restoration and Eighteenth Century.
-3

-- ENG 651.
-ENGLISH SEMINAR IN,Concentration on specified author(s), genre(s), literary currents, or topics.
-3 - ENG 655.
-AMERICAN RENAISSANCE.
-Major writers of American romanticism: Poe, Emerson, Thoreau, Hawthorne, and Melville.
-3 - ENG 657.
-MAJOR AMERICAN POETS.
-Representative writers in the American tradition of poetry, colonial through modern.
-3 - ENG 680.
 WRITING ACROSS THE DISCIPLINES.
 This course will explore the fundamentals of critical thinking and clear writing with an eye toward teaching literacy in science, history, and technical subjects as outlined in the Mississippi College and Career Readiness Standards for secondary English teachers.
 Prerequisite: ENG 601.
-3 (S) Online - ENG 681.
+3 (S) Online

+ENG 681.
 EARLY MODERN LITERATURE.
 This course will engage with critical and thematic approaches to interpreting various early modern works with pedagogical implications for the secondary classroom.
-Prerequisite: ENG 601.
-3 (F) Online - ENG 682.
+Prerequisite: ENG 601.3 (F) Online

+ENG 682.
 BRITISH ROMANTIC LITERATURE.
 This course will engage with critical and thematic approaches to interpreting various works of British romanticism with pedagogical implications for the secondary classroom.
 Prerequisite: ENG 601.
-3 (F) Online - ENG 683.
+3 (F) Online

+ENG 683.
 AFRICAN AMERICAN COUNTER CANON.
 This course will expose students to alternate voices in African American literature and literary theory with pedagogical implications for the secondary classroom.
-Prerequisite: ENG 601.
-3 (F) Online - ENG 684.
+Prerequisite: ENG 601.3 (F) Online

+ENG 684.
 CONTEMPORARY SOUTHERN LITERATURE.
 This course will survey late 20th and 21st century southern writers from Texas to the mid-Atlantic coast with pedagogical implications for the secondary classroom.
 Prerequisite: ENG 601.
-3 (S) Online - ENG 689.
+3 (S) Online

+ENG 689.
 INDIVIDUAL STUDIES.
 1-6